-Hormonal changes during your monthly cycle cause changes in your skin and a tendency to have acne breakouts.
-These natural hormonal fluctuations influence the skin's hydration level, the size of the oil glands in teh skin, oiliness of the skin elasticity, etc. Understanding these changes can help you better assess and treat your acne.
+Hormonal changes during your monthly cycle can cause changes in your skin and create a tendency to have acne breakouts.
+These natural hormonal fluctuations influence the skin's hydration level, the size of the oil glands in the skin, oiliness of the skin, skin's elasticity, etc. Understanding these changes can help you better assess and treat your acne.

 How does the skin change during the monthly cycle?